 The Leicester Peregrine Project is run by the Leicestershire and Rutland Ornithological Society (LROS) with the help of Leicester City Council (LCC), Leicester Cathedral and King Richard III Centre.
 The objective is to Identify, Monitor and Promote the Conservation of Peregrines within Leicester and its environs.

-The next WATCH DAY will be on Thursday 25th April from 9:30 in St. Martins Square.
+The next WATCH DAY in St. Martins Square will be announced soon.

 Latest Activity 2024: